 Implementation of the Project, including policy and institution, technical demonstration, and capacity building and knowledge sharing, and decision makings during the implementation have fully engaged stakeholders of green SHP.
 Policy studies completed in the reporting period have made extensive consultation of related experts.
 Monitoring and analysis of the impacts of demonstration activities also take into consideration of a wide range of stakeholders including local communities.
-To further engage others, FY23 has seen a large amount of efforts dedicated to knowledge sharing and awareness raising.
-These include 4 capacity-building training workshops for 909 SHP owners, technicians, officials, etc, 3 national and 1 international seminar for knowledge sharing, a bilingual brochure, a bilingual documentary film and a website dedicated to sharing publicly knowledge and experience from the Project.
-As a routine, apart from PSC members, the final PSC meeting under preparation is also open to additional stakeholding parties, and invitations have been sent.
+To further engage others, FY24 has seen a large amount of efforts dedicated to knowledge sharing and awareness raising.
+These include a bilingual brochure for knowledge sharing, 19 posters for SHP demonstration projects, a bilingual documentary film, several posts and a website published to share publicly knowledge and experience from the Project.
+As a routine, apart from PSC members, the final PSC meeting open to additional stake-holding parties was held in FY 24.